proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Arrow provides a configuration item: config.defaultShareLibPath to set auto scan path, or by command line option: ``--shareLibPath``, which will override configuration.
 Use comma to seperate if want to specify more than one directory to scan.

-Once share lib path is set, when arrow is launched, it will recursively search the module (.js file) under directory martini_xxx, and follows the subfolder name convention as below:
+Once share lib path is set, when arrow is launched, it will recursively search the YUI module (.js file) under directory martini_xxx, and follows the subfolder name convention as below:

 * directory name starts with "martini_";
 * subfolder: lib for share libraries;